French Resistance: 1943: A mass movement emerges

-The terrain of central and southern France with its forests, mountains, and shrubland were ideal for hiding.
+The terrain of central and southern France with its forests, mountains, and shrubland was ideal for hiding.
 The Germans could not spare thousands of men to hunt the maquis down, and instead sent spotter planes to find them.
 The maquis were careful about concealing fires and could usually avoid aerial detection.
 The only other way of breaking up the maquis bands was to send in a spy, which was highly dangerous work as the maquisards would execute infiltrators.
 Joining the men fleeing the service with the STO were others targeted by the Reich, such as Jews, Spanish Republican refugees, and Allied airmen shot down over France.
 One maquis band in the Cévennes region consisted of German communists who had fought in the Spanish Civil War and fled to France in 1939.
 Unlike the urban resistance groups that emerged in 1940–42, who took political names such as Combat, Liberté or Libération, the maquis bands chose apolitical names, such as the names of animals (Ours, Loup, Tigre, Lion, Puma, Rhinocéros and Eléphant) or people (Maquis Bernard, the Maquis Socrate, the Maquis Henri Bourgogne, or one band whose leader was a doctor, hence the name Maquis le Doc).
 The maquis bands that emerged in the countryside soon formed a subculture with its own slang, dress and rules.
 The most important maquis rule was the so-called "24-hour rule", under which a captured maquisard had to hold out under torture for 24 hours to give time for his comrades to escape.
 An underground pamphlet written for young men considering joining the maquis advised:

 Men who come to the Maquis to fight live badly, in precarious fashion, with food hard to find.
 They will be absolutely cut off from their families for the duration; the enemy does not apply the rules of war to them; they cannot be assured any pay; every effort will be made to help their families, but it is impossible to give any guarantee in this manner*; all correspondence is forbidden.

 Bring two shirts, two pairs of underpants, two pairs of woollen socks; a light sweater, a scarf, a heavy sweater, a woollen blanket, an extra pair of shoes, shoelaces, needles, thread, buttons, safety pins, soap, a canteen, a knife and fork, a torch, a compass, a weapon if possible, and also a sleeping bag if possible.
 Wear a warm suit, a beret, a raincoat, a good pair of hobnailed boots.

 Another pamphlet written for the maquis advised:

 A maquisard should stay only where he can see without being seen.
 He should never live, eat, sleep except surrounded by look-outs.
 It should never be possible to take him by surprise.

 A maquisard should be mobile.
 When a census or enlistment [for the STO] brings new elements he has no means of knowing into his group, he should get out.
 When one of the members deserts, he should get out immediately.
 The man could be a traitor.